miozus/MyTimeAtPortiaKeymap/README.md

 1. For once, right click Autohotkey.exe ( win32 or x64w ) , set it run with **Administrator privilige**.
 Then double click `Portia.ahk`.
 1. Play game ( the order of launcher does not matter ).

+## Design Note

+If you want to know how does this project code, from 10 lines, grows up to 1500 lines, Read [Design Note](docs/DesignNote.md) with google translator please.

 ## Usage

 ### 🖱️ Game Mouse